stefandesu/exo.pm/_posts/2020-11-14-japan-trip.md

 ## The Story

-Basically since I got back from Japan in March 2017, I wanted to go to Japan again.
+Basically since I got back from Japan in March 2017, I wanted to go back there.
 It didn't take long for me to start making plans and dreaming of all sorts of ways I could make it happen.
-Back then, I was close to quitting my masters degree at university and just get a job.
+Back then, I was close to quitting my master's degree at university and just get a job.
 I applied for some, but I didn't put enough pressure on myself and couldn't make it work.
 I also thought that I'd just work for a year, live frugally, save all my money, then quit and go back to Japan.
 Spoiler: I didn't do it that way.

 Eventually in the beginning of 2018, I realized that I need to take action.
 I submitted the form to the university saying that I won't continue my studies after the end of the semester, signed up at the job center, and started applying for jobs.
 I was very lucky and immediately found a job in my city that I still have today.
 I was able to start working in May 2018.